6: Submit a Letter of Intent

 If you’re interested in making an offer for any of our businesses for sale, please complete the Term Sheet by clicking the box below.

-The Term Sheet is a list of items you should consider before you draft an offer.
-It’s for discussion purposes only and allows you to focus on structuring the key elements of the transaction before you document those terms in a more formal LOI.
-You can either use the Term Sheet as a tool for your attorney when preparing the LOI or provide us with the key terms you’d like to include if we draft it on your behalf.
+The Term Sheet is a list of items you should consider before making an offer on a business.
+It’s for discussion purposes only and allows you to focus on the key terms of the transaction without concerning how those terms will be documented.
+You can use the Term Sheet as a tool to communicate the terms you’d like to propose to your attorney so they can prepare the LOI, or provide us with the key terms (i.e, the Term Sheet) you’d like to propose and we will draft the LOI for you.

-The Term Sheet is a short list of the critical points of the transaction, such as the selling price, earnest money deposit, down payment, financing terms, length of time for due diligence, training agreement, non-compete agreement, contingencies, and other essential terms.
+The Term Sheet is a short list of the critical terms of the transaction, such as the purchase price, cash down payment, seller financing terms, length of time for due diligence, transition agreement, non-compete agreement, contingencies, and other essential terms.

 - Earnest money deposit, if applicable